trantdai/trantdai.github.io/resume.md

 - Connect and enable data replication between two independently developed database applications: EMT (Enquiry Mate Trainers) and iMIS
 - Operate, administer, and customize EMT functionalities
-- Leverage T-SQL to extract data from EMT to Excel spreadsheets
+- Extract data from EMT to Excel spreadsheets using T-SQL
 - Develop Visual Basic Application for spreadsheets to generate administrative reports to Training Managers
 - Conduct training for staff in EMT and developed VB applications
 - Perform casual IT/Network troubleshooting